Large Language Models for Math Education in Low-Resource Languages: A Study in Sinhala and Tamil: Introduction

 \item We test four leading LLMs using zero-shot prompting, analyzing performance across both problem types and languages to identify which reasoning skills are most vulnerable to cross-lingual degradation. \end{enumerate}

 Our results show that cross-lingual performance loss varies systematically across different types of mathematical reasoning.
 Some problem categories transfer robustly across languages, while others show substantial drops that differ between model architectures.
-These patterns remain hidden under aggregate metrics, demonstrating the need for more detailed approaches to evaluate multilingual mathematical reasoning.
-The findings also suggest that apparent multilingual competence may not generalize uniformly across reasoning types, with important implications for model development and deployment.
+These patterns remain hidden under aggregate metrics, demonstrating the need for more detailed approaches to evaluate multilingual mathematical reasoning, and for more careful consideration of which tasks can safely be delegated to AI tools in non-English classroom settings.

+The remainder of the paper is organised as follows.
+Section~\ref{sec:related} reviews related work.
+Section~\ref{sec:methodology} describes the problem taxonomy, dataset construction, and evaluation protocol.
+Section~\ref{sec:results} presents results and analysis, and Section~\ref{sec:conclusion} discusses conclusions, limitations and future directions for our work.